shadow/shadow/docs/shadow_config_overview.md

 # Shadow Configuration Overview

-Shadow requires a configuration file that provides a network topology graph and information about the processes to run during the simulation.
+Shadow requires a configuration file that provides a network graph and information about the processes to run during the simulation.
 This configuration file uses the YAML format.
 The options and their effect on the simulation are described in more detail (alongside a simple example configuration file) on [the